Robert Brooks (MP): Shipping business

 Brooks was first apprenticed to Hull timber merchant and shipowner John Barkworth, under whom he travelled as supercargo to Mauritius in 1814, and India between 1818 and 1819, both times Barkworth's Elizabeth.
 Between the 1830s and 1870s, he became one of the leaders of trade between Britain and Australia, with some connection found between his own career—involving exporting, importing, shipping, finance, banking, and political lobbying including promoting assisted emigration—and the development of the colonial Australian economy.

 In 1820, he established his own London-based firm and, in 1823, he made his first and only trade voyage to Australia, travelling aboard the Elizabeth, now his ship, to Hobart and Sydney.
 During the 1830s, he established business connections in eastern Australia and New Zealand, including Robert Campbell junior, John Rickards, and Raine and Ramsay, and became one of the largest importers of Australian wool.
 In this trade, he became chairman of the New South Wales and Van Diemen's Land Commercial Association, a London wool auction regulator, in 1846.

 Throughout his working closely with trusted colleagues Ranulph Dacre from 1830 to 1843, Robert Towns from 1843 to 1847, and Charles Dickens' illustrator Octavius Browne from 1847 to 1855.

-During his commercial ventures, he built a 12-ship fleet, including a number of whaling vessels, reaching over 5,000 tons but, in the 1850s, his interest in shipping diminished, and new investments in ships were only in those directed by business associates.
+During his commercial ventures, he built a 12-ship fleet of Australian whaling vessels that made 35 voyages from Sydney between 1832 and 1860.
+In the 1850s, his interest in shipping diminished, and new investments in ships tended to be in those directed by business associates.
 Instead, he focused on financing the wool trade and other Australian ventures including gold mining.

 In 1841, Brooks opened a small office in St Peter's Chambers, near Cornhill in the City of London, in 1855, he entered into partnership with Robert Spence, with the firm becoming known as Robert Brooks & Co.
 Three of Brooks' sons became partners of the firm in the 1860s, before Brooks then retired in 1872.
 The firm existed long after his death, holding as one of the largest importers of wool to the UK, and remained in family hands, diversifying into management and ownership of tea plantations in Ceylon, until 1968 when it entered liquidation.